INIT-SGGW/HackArena2.0-MonoTanks-Rust/README.md

-# Rust WebSocket Client for Hackathon 2024
+# Bot Template in Rust for HackArena 2024

-This Rust-based WebSocket client was developed for the Hackathon 2024, organized by WULS-SGGW.
-It serves as a framework for participants to create AI agents that can play the game.
+This template for a Bot for MonoTanks game for the HackArena 2024, organized by WULS-SGGW.
+Is is implemented as a WebSocket client written in Rust programming language.

 To fully test and run the game, you will also need the game server and GUI client, as the GUI provides a visual representation of gameplay.
 You can find